jemjemzms/parcel-petmate/README.md

 # parcel-petmate

 ## What is this?
-An app that is powered by Parcel, using the Petfinder API to create an application to look for animals near a specific zipcode.
+An app to look for animals near a specific zipcode in the US, the app is powered by Parcel and it is using the Petfinder API.

 ## Features